flutter/website/src/docs/cookbook/navigation/passing-data.md

 }

 class DetailScreen extends StatelessWidget {
-  // Declare a field that holds the Todo final Todo todo;
+  // Declare a field that holds the Todo. final Todo todo;

-  // In the constructor, require a Todo DetailScreen({Key key, @required this.todo}) : super(key: key);
+  // In the constructor, require a Todo.
+  DetailScreen({Key key, @required this.todo}) : super(key: key);

   @override
   Widget build(BuildContext context) {
-    // Use the Todo to create our UI return Scaffold(
+    // Use the Todo to create the UI. return Scaffold(
       appBar: AppBar(
         title: Text(todo.title),